 I began teaching yoga at the age of 22 by the request of my teacher.
-My teaching is very much informed by the subtle energetic work that I have discovered, learned and practiced, as well as my decades of experience and commitment to the mystery of humanhood.
+My teaching is informed by the subtle energetic work that I have discovered, learned and practiced, as well as decades of experience and commitment to the mystery of humanhood.
 My greatest passion is helping others understand their unique energy system and how this relates to their own life, enabling them to transform their traumas into richness, power, and freedom.
-I believe in the power of the imagination and the necessity to play.
-Whether you’re a sensitive looking for stability, freedom or fierceness, a healer looking for a way to initiate your senses, or simply curious because you know there’s a depth in life you haven’t touched yet, you might come my way.
+I believe in the power of imagination and the necessity of play.
+Whether you’re a sensitive looking for stability, freedom, or fierceness, a healer looking for a way to initiate your senses, or simply curious because you know there’s a depth in life you haven’t touched yet, you might come my way.

 My movement teaching is more exploratory and subtle.

-I stepped out of only practicing asana and have become passionate about other movement arts such as dance, the gyrotonic expansion system, feldenkreis, primal movement, the circus arts, qi gong, ginastica natural, and pilates.
+I stepped out of only practicing asana and have become passionate about other movement arts such as dance, the Gyrotonic expansion system, Feldenkreis, primal movement, circus arts, Qi gong, Ginastica Natural, and Pilates.
 I’m always exploring new possibilities of movement, the infinite ways to play and express these endless gestures of life, through inviting a deeper embodiment.
-Outside of these forms, I just love juicy movement to take me over.

 “Yoga saved my life.”

-Growing up having experienced emotional, psychological and sexual abuse, I hated being a girl and rejected my own femininity starting at an early age.
-Anorexia, bulimia, drugs and alcohol became my coping mechanism and I started starving myself when I was 9.
-When I was 17, I was desperate to heal; meditation and yoga became my path to healing.
+Having experienced emotional, psychological and sexual abuse growing up, I hated being a girl and rejected my femininity at an early age.
+Anorexia, bulimia, drugs and alcohol became my coping mechanisms.
+I started starving myself when I was 9.
+When I was 17, I was desperate to heal; meditation and yoga became my path.

-Despite being devoted to my practice, despite my tagline being “yoga saved my life,” I was ashamed that I found myself still regressing into my anorexia and bulimia at various points in my life.
+Despite being devoted to my practice, despite my tagline “yoga saved my life,” I was ashamed.
+I still found myself regressing into my anorexia and bulimia at various points in my life.
 I was convinced that I would struggle with this forever.
-I worked with shamans, healers, and therapists all over the world desperate for a “fix”.
-From that creative alchemy with all that I discovered coupled with my own fierce commitment, I realized this was all so much more than just eating disorders: I discovered a wealth of wholeness, the delight of aliveness, and I can finally say now that I’m healed from my eating disorders.
+I worked with shamans, healers, and therapists all over the world desperate for a “fix.”
+With the creative alchemy of all that I discovered and my own fierce commitment, I realized this was all so much more than just eating disorders.
+I discovered a wealth of wholeness, the delight of aliveness.
+I can finally say now, that I’m healed from my eating disorders.

 My teachings aren’t from one particular yoga lineage because that isn’t what set me free.
 Much of what I’ve learned is from sitting with myself, from my own experiments and dancing with life.
-I’ve gained wisdom from the time spent understanding my own energy field and working with other peoples’ energy.
-I creatively synthesize whatever I encounter so I can’t help but transform whatever I learn into something of my own.
+I’ve gained wisdom from time spent understanding my own energy field and working with other peoples’ energy.
+I creatively synthesize whatever I encounter, transforming whatever I learn into something of my own.

-With that said, I’ve had inspiration which includes any teacher, healer or shaman I’ve spent time with.
+With that said, I’ve had inspiration from any teacher, healer and shaman I’ve spent time with.
 I formally trained with 7 Centers Yoga Arts and Bihar School of Yoga as well as Forrest Yoga and Sarah Powers.
 I spent time with Jasmine Lieb and am so grateful for her genius expression of Yoga Therapeutics.
 I’m thankful to Leonid Sobeleff and our many trainings in biodynamic Craniosacral Therapy, and fell in love with this subtle approach to the body.
-There are so many teachers and students not named here that I’ve learned so much from as life for me is one magnificent rainbow laboratory.
+There are so many teachers not named here, from whom I’ve learned so much.
+Life for me is one magnificent rainbow laboratory.

-I’ve also worked intensively with Stephanie O’Conner in her own blend of spiritual psychology, energy work from the Barbara Brennan School as well as Peter Levine’s Somatic Experiencing.
+I’ve also worked intensively with Stephanie O’Conner in her own blend of spiritual psychology, the Barbara Brennan School for energy work, as well as Peter Levine’s Somatic Experiencing.
 Along with my own dedicated inner work and continued exploration of energy work, movement and self-honesty all of this has helped me finally get free from this disorder, step into my power, and to get off on being here on this planet.

-Outside of all of this, my commitment to creativity has been my greatest practice and love affair.
-We’re all here to light our God spark.
+Outside all of this, my commitment to creativity has been my greatest practice and love affair.
+We’re all here to light our God sparks.

 I’ve been a nomad since I was young.